Abomination626/Abomination626/README.md

 - 👀 I’m interested in VBA and Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on small projects related to data automation
-- 📫 How to reach me ...contact me on discord.

 <!---